 Once you have the fibres you need you will need to turn them from simple fibres to strong durable cord.
 Your two main options for turning your fibres into cord is plaiting or reverse wrapping, reverse wrapping is the better option for plant fibres in my opinion although I will always plait rawhide.
 Reverse wrapping is a technique that takes a lot of practice and a little getting used to but produces an excellent cord that will look just like the kind you might buy in the shops and which will not fray when cut.
 To reverse wrap your fibres into cordage you will need to find the middle of a bundle of fibres, for a bow drill string you will be aiming to produce a cord that is at least four or five millimetres thick, additionally I also double the cord over to give added strength.
 Select enough fibres to give the thickness you require.
 A single large fibre is not desired, it is better to shred the fibres down into thinner pieces keeping them as long as possible, as they wrap into a much more uniform and even cord which improves strength as well as durability.

-To reverse wrap cord you will need to take the bundle of fibres between the thumb and index finger of each hand and twist in opposite directions until the fibres kink and form a loop.
+To reverse wrap cord you will need to take the bundle of fibers between the thumb and index finger of each hand and twist in opposite directions until the fibers kink and form a loop.
 This loop is going to be one end of your cord.
-Now take the loop in one hand and fold the fibres so that both ends of the fibres are parallel to each other with the loop at the center.
-Now hold the loop still and begin to twist the upper portion of the fibres away from you, once it is tightly twisted you will be able to wrap it around the lower bundle of fibres and repeat the process, as you wrap more and more cord you fingers advance up the length of cord you produce and the finished end will dangle out from where you pinch the cord.
+Now take the loop in one hand and fold the fibers so that both ends of the fibers are parallel to each other with the loop at the center.
+Now hold the loop still and begin to twist the upper portion of the fibers away from you, once it is tightly twisted you will be able to wrap it around the lower bundle of fibers and repeat the process, as you wrap more and more cord you fingers advance up the length of cord you produce and the finished end will dangle out from where you pinch the cord.
 It can take a while to produce significant lengths of cord but it is one of those processes that is almost therapeutic and calming.
 For a good explanation of how to make this kind of cord watch this video by bushcraft and survival legend Mors Kochanski;

 - Figure 9; the start of a piece of reverse wrap elm bark cord to be used as a bow string.